Cal-Poly-Quant-Club/modular-trading-system/README.md

-# hft-system
+# Modular Trading System
 # Project Description
-Building a High-Frequency Trading (HFT) System using Python
+Building a Modular Trading System using Python

 # Project Work
 All project work will be compiled in this Github Repo